Environment Design for Inverse Reinforcement Learning: Related Work

+In other related work, \citet{amin2017repeated} consider a repeated IRL setting in which the learner can choose \emph{any} task for the expert to complete (with full information of the expert policy). \citet{he2021assisted} study an iterative reward design setup where a human provides the learner with a proxy reward function, upon which the learner tries to choose an edge-case environment in which the proxy fails so that the human revises their proxy.
+In a similar vein, \citet{buning2022interactive} introduced Interactive IRL, where the learner interacts with a human in a collaborative Stackelberg game without knowledge of the joint reward function.
+This setting is similar to the framework presented in this paper in that the leader in a Stackelberg game can be viewed as designing environments by committing to specific policies.

-\paragraph{Environment Design for Reinforcement Learning.} Environment Design and Curriculum Learning for RL aim to design a sequence of environments with increasing difficulty to improve the training of an autonomous agent~\cite{narvekar2020curriculum}.
-However, in contrast to our problem setup, observations in a generated training environments are cheap, as this only involves actions from an autonomous agent, not a human expert.
+\paragraph{Environment Design for Reinforcement Learning.} Environment design and curriculum learning for RL aim to design a sequence of environments with increasing difficulty to improve the training of an autonomous agent~\citep{narvekar2020curriculum}.
+However, in contrast to our problem setup, observations in generated training environments are cheap, since this only involves actions from an autonomous agent, not a human expert.
 As such, approaches like domain randomisation~\citep{tobin2017domain, akkaya2019solving} can be practical for RL, whereas they can be extremely inefficient and wasteful in an IRL setting.
-Moreover, in IRL we typically work with a handful of rounds only, so that slowly improving the environment generation process over thousands of training episodes (i.e.\ rounds) is impractical~\cite{dennis2020emergent, gur2021environment}.
-Finally, we also have to deal with the additional challenge of not knowing the true reward function according to which the expert is going to act, which makes reliably predicting the expert's behaviour in an environment difficult.
+Moreover, in IRL we typically work with a handful of rounds only, so that slowly improving the environment generation process over thousands of training episodes (i.e., rounds) is impractical~\citep{dennis2020emergent, gur2021environment}.
+As a result, most methods, which are viable for the RL, can be expected to be unsuitable for the IRL problem.